solo-io/solo-cop/workshops/gloo-gateway/README.md

 Once an ExternalEndpoint is created, a RouteTable can be used to send traffic to it.
 In this example, we will send traffic on URI prefix: /httpbin to this external service.

+1. Create a reference to the httpbin.org.
+The `ExternalEndpoint` is a definition of where you can reach the external application.
+The `ExternalService` is a Gloo internal reference that the `RouteTable` can utilize.
+In certain use cases, you can assign many `ExternalEndpoints` to a single `ExternalService`

 ```yaml
 kubectl apply -f - <<'EOF'
 apiVersion: networking.gloo.solo.io/v2